Igaigasuru/EXPRESSCLUSTER/sap/NW/Lin/NWClusterForLin.md

 ### SAP NW installation

-1. Install ASCS instance with "ascs_hostname" on node1
+1. Install ASCS instance with ascs virtualhostname on node1
 	```bat
 	# env SAPINST_USE_HOSTNAME=ascssv ./sapinst
 	```
 	- Refer "Parameters" for Instance ID (INO), Instance Name and virtual hostname for ASCS.
 	- If installation path is required, ★

-1. Install ERS instance with "ascs_hostname" on node1
+1. Install ERS instance with ers virtualhostname on node1
 	```bat
 	# env SAPINST_USE_HOSTNAME=erssv ./sapinst
 	```